popsicle-research/ci/SETUP_INSTRUCTIONS.md

 ## 10. Trigger a Pipeline

 1. Push a new commit to the configured branch of your GitHub repository.
-2. Watch the FMG logs in your terminal.
+2. Watch the POPSICLE logs in your terminal.
 You should see the webhook intake, repository cloning, and job execution flow.
-3. Inspect the SQLite database (`data/fmg.db` by default) or forthcoming CLI/API commands to verify pipeline and job statuses.
+3. Inspect the SQLite database (`data/popsicle.db` by default) or forthcoming CLI/API commands to verify pipeline and job statuses.
 Use `poetry run pytest` to run the project's automated tests locally when developing changes.

 ## 11. Running the Test Suite